Maserati Merak: Merak 2000 GT

 Colour choice was limited to two shades: metallic light blue or gold.
 The two-litre cars were also distinguished by a black tape stripe running just below the mid-body character line, matte black bumpers in place of the usual chrome and the absence of the front spoiler, available as an option.
 The SS's front bonnet with the grille between the headlights was used on 2000 GTs.
-When production ended in 1983 just 200 2000 GTs had been made.
+When production ended in 1983 just 200 of the 2-litre engined cars had been made.